betsha/voting-poll-website/README.md

 🔍 Pages Included

+Home page: the welcome page of the project that take us in to the poll page

 Poll Page: Users can answer six technology questions with visually appealing options.
 Each selection highlights when clicked.

 Results Page: Displays votes in pie charts, showing the number of votes for each option.
 Includes a “Back to Poll” button for easy navigation.